Fowzi Badavi Nejad: Siege and preparations

 Nejad hid amongst the hostages as they were led out by the SAS but was immediately singled out as a terrorist by BBC sound-recordist Sim Harris.
-Soldier Robin Horsfall separated him from the hostages.
-He was led away by another soldier but Horsfall, aware of the change of situation, told his colleague to "put him down", i.e. not to kill him.
-Later it was reported that some hostages intervened to stop him being killed; inside they had persuaded some other terrorists drop their weapons and surrender before they were then pointed out by hostages and shot by the soldiers.
+Robin Horsfall of the SAS separated him from the hostages.
+He was led away by another soldier but Horsfall, aware of the change of situation, told his colleague to "put him down", i.e. to kill him.
+Later it was reported that some hostages intervened to stop him being killed; inside they had persuaded some other terrorists to drop their weapons and surrender before they were then pointed out by hostages and shot by the soldiers.

 On 14 January 1981, Nejad appeared at the Old Bailey in London charged with murder, conspiracy to murder, false imprisonment and possessing firearms with intent.
 He pleaded not guilty to murder of the two hostages but admitted the other charges.
-Under interrogation prior to his court appearance, he said that the plan was hatched with the guidance of the Iraqi authorities and that he was told that British police did not carry weapons (P.C.
-Lock, who had been amateurishly searched, was armed throughout the siege).
-It was alleged during the trial by the doorman - Abbas Fellahi - that Nejad had been one of four gunmen who panicked and opened fire on the hostages when the SAS arrived.
-Mr. Dadgar explained how he had tried in vain to shield his friend Mr. Samadzadeh from the hail of bullets.
-Nejad claimed in his testimony that the original plan was to begin shooting hostages if their demands were not met within a day; he said there had been a split amongst the gunmen after the leader, Towfigh, wouldn't relate the conversation he'd had with the police outside.
-Nejad said that he'd refused to shoot a hostage when directed and was told by Towfigh that he'd be shot as a result.
+Under interrogation prior to his court appearance, he said that the plan was hatched with the guidance of the Iraqi authorities and that he was told that British police did not carry weapons (PC Lock, who had been inadequately searched, was armed throughout the siege).
+It was alleged during the trial by the doorman, Abbas Fellahi, that Nejad had been one of four gunmen who panicked and opened fire on the hostages when the SAS arrived.
+Dadgar explained how he had tried in vain to shield his friend Samadzadeh from the hail of bullets.
+Nejad claimed in his testimony that the original plan was to begin shooting hostages if their demands were not met within a day; he said there had been a split amongst the gunmen after the leader, Towfigh, would not relate the conversation he had with the police outside.
+Nejad said that he'd refused to shoot a hostage when directed and was told by Towfigh that he would be shot as a result.